About

 I pronounce my name /uʁ̞i'el/, but you can use your native liquid(s) if you drop the American English initial /j/.
 My name begins with an aleph (א), not a yod (י).

 The Hebrew spelling is אוריאל כהן פריווה, but the transliteration from Arabic is misleading.
-The original name had a /w/, not a /v/.
+The original name had a /f/, /e/, and /w/, not a /p/, /i/, and /v/ (there are several Cohen-Freue around, but I am not sure how we’re related).

-For linguistics and language at Brown, check out our seminar series, the linguistics concentration, and the linguistics graduate program.
+For linguistics and language at Brown, check out our main website!